VincentWei/MiniGUI/README.md

 ## HISTORY

-About ten years have pasted since MiniGUI was initially created at the end of 1998, and now it becomes much reliable and stable.
+21 years have pasted since MiniGUI was initially created at the end of 1998, and now it becomes much reliable and stable.
 During the past years, many remarkable changes have taken place in the MiniGUI project.